magdalar/rangefinder/README.md

 maybe even an overview map.

 Additional ideas:

    - Reverse geocoding of the target; show the address.
    - Perhaps even show place names.
    - Select a destination by search.
    - Select a destination by voice command, especially on Wear.

-Real strech ideas:
+Real stretch ideas:

    - Select a friend, and co-share locations to help meet people in crowds.